MarioMingarro/ClimaRep/README.md

 Here is a practical example using simulated data:

-The example simulates a pair of reference areas and assesses their climate representativeness and change within a defined study area.
+The example simulates a pair of reference `polygon` and assesses their climate representativeness and change, based on Mahalanobis Distance.

 This involves creating a simulated climate space within which the analysis is performed.

 Generate simulated climate raster layers: